omaralsoudanii/mkreg.dev/docker/scripts/install.md

 ## Tweaking

-- If you want to edit what the script does, you need to know bash scripting then just see any command in `mk.sh` and follow the convention
+- If you want to edit what the script does, you need to know bash scripting then just see any command in [`mk.sh`](https://github.com/omaralsoudanii/mkreg.dev/tree/main/docker/scripts/mk.sh) and follow the convention

-- If you want to modify auto completion, see `mk-completion.bash` It's pretty much self explanatory
+- If you want to modify auto completion, see [`mk.completion`](https://github.com/omaralsoudanii/mkreg.dev/tree/main/docker/scripts/mk.completion) It's pretty much self explanatory